sunsafe-energy/datasheets-processing/README.md

 # Solar Components Datasheet Extractor

 This project extracts structured specifications from solar charge controller datasheets (PDFs) using LLMs, document parsing, and retrieval-augmented generation (RAG).
-It provides a Streamlit web app for easy upload and download of extracted data in JSON and Excel formats.
+It provides a FastAPI web server for uploading datasheets and downloading extracted data in JSON and Excel formats.

 Currently, only solar charge controller datasheets can be parsed.
 Support for parsing the rest of the components is coming soon.